geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Anyway, welcome everyone to our Monday meeting.
 I think I started with a company update.
 We sold a bunch of tiny boxes this week.
 Money came through for two of them.

 ##### **Geohot** [[00:00:24](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=24)]
-Email, if you order a tiny box and you didn't send the money, you don't get a tiny box.
+Email, if you order a TinyBox and you didn't send the money, you don't get a TinyBox.
 Yeah, we sold two tiny boxes this week.
 We've regressed.
 Well, I guess we'll talk about that soon.
 But yeah, we have to get back in the good graces of our only customer.

 ##### **Geohot** [[00:00:47](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=47)]
 Yes.
 We can move on to next slide.